How to improve customer relationships while working remotely

 Listen to what they say and embrace both positive and negative, then use it to recalibrate your customer experience.
 While it’s important to focus on core activities that can help keep the business running, it’s also easy to forget that customers are the lifeblood of the business, so make sure they feel included in your decision-making.

-With physical distancing restrictions still in place for the months to come, many customers are likely experiencing stressful lifestyle changes, such as reduced social activity and working from home.
+With a number of physical distancing restrictions still in place, many customers are likely experiencing stressful lifestyle changes, such as reduced social activity and working from home.
 These changes mean certain elements of your customer experience that may have been relevant just a few weeks or months ago may no longer be applicable.
 But it also means there may be an opportunity to make their lives a little bit easier and less stressful.